-I'm going to shift gears now, and it goes to self-regulation, and some tribes are ready for self-regulation, and there should be an attempt to promote self-regulation at every possible juncture.
-I think that in the past, years past, that perhaps there was an attitude that tribes can't regulate themselves and maybe shouldn't regulate themselves, but the statute provides for it, and I think that attitude needs to soften a little bit, if not go away.
-The tribes that have the ability to regulate should be allowed to do so.
+14 I'm going to shift gears now, and it goes to 15 self-regulation, and some tribes are ready for 16 self-regulation, and there should be an attempt 17 to promote self-regulation at every possible 18 juncture.
+I think that in the past, years past, 19 that perhaps there was an attitude that tribes 20 can't regulate themselves and maybe shouldn't 21 regulate themselves, but the statute provides 2.2 for it, and I think that attitude needs to 23 soften a little bit, if not go away.
+The tribes 2.4 that have the ability to regulate should be 25 allowed to do so.

-CHAIRWOMAN STEVENS: Thank you,

-Governor.
-If we don't have anyone that's immediately going to respond right now, we're scheduled for a break, and we can take 15, refresh your coffee, stretch your legs, get your thoughts together, overcome your shyness of public speaking, and come back and share some more with us.
-We'll take 15, come back at 11:00.

-(Break)

-ahead and get started again.
-We do have -- Lael has a microphone.
-Tom has a microphone right here.
-We also have a microphone set up over right next to Governor Anoatubby.
-Does anyone have any prepared statements they wanted to make, any questions or clarifications that we might be able to answer or provide?
-Right here and then over here.

-BARBARA COLLIER: Okay.
-Hello, everybody.
+1 CHAIRWOMAN STEVENS: Thank you, 2 Governor.
+If we don't have anyone that's 3 immediately going to respond right now, we're 4 scheduled for a break, and we can take 15, 5 refresh your coffee, stretch your legs, get your 6 thoughts together, overcome your shyness of 7 public speaking, and come back and share some 8 more with us.
+We'll take 15, come back at 9 11:00.
+10 (Break) 11 CHAIRWOMAN STEVENS: Okay.
+Let's go 12 ahead and get started again.
+We do have Lael 13 has a microphone.
+Tom has a microphone right 14 here.
+We also have a microphone set up over 15 right next to Governor Anoatubby.
+Does anyone 16 have any prepared statements they wanted to 17 make, any questions or clarifications that we 18 might be able to answer or provide?
+Right here 19 and then over here.
+20 BARBARA COLLIER: Okay.
+Hello, 21 everybody.
 Good morning.
-It's good to see all your smiling faces.
-I've been honored and asked to join Chairman John Berrey, the chairman of the Quapaw Tribe Business Committee, on the comments.
-I do appreciate several of the comments, all of them that you all have made 1 2. today, and especially going down the same path 3 with Jamie Hummingbird.
-He and I worked together on several committees, and we kind of 4 5 feel the -- have the same opinions on some cases, especially concerning the front lines of 6 7 operators, the front line regulators, claims agents, the licensing agents that have to make 8 sure that these regulations are put in place 10 properly, and oftentimes I think that I would 11 like to recommend that the commission look at 12 the comments or possibly seek comments 13 specifically from gaming commissioners, especially compliance and licensing agents that 14 have to do these daily tasks because it's 15 16 something that even I as director, I'm not on 17 the floor.
-I don't know how, you know, things work with machines, and I don't have to deal 18 19 with that daily.
-I don't have to daily deal 20 with the requirements that the licensing 21 regulations puts forward and all the vendor and 2.2 management agreements and things like that that we deal with.
-So I think that we need to either 23 24 internally as commissions or agencies direct our 2.5 comments and perhaps include -- have inclusive comments of our front line regulators as well as making comments ourselves as tribal leaders or business commissions or things like that, commissioners, so we can get the front line an absolute working relationship as they need to be.
+It's good to see all 22 your smiling faces.
+I've been honored and asked 23 to join Chairman John Berrey, the chairman of 24 the Quapaw Tribe Business Committee, on the 25 comments.
+I do appreciate several of the

+1 comments, all of them that you all have made 2 today, and especially going down the same path 3 with Jamie Hummingbird.
+He and I worked 4 together on several committees, and we kind of 5 feel the have the same opinions on some 6 cases, especially concerning the front lines of 7 operators, the front line regulators, claims 8 agents, the licensing agents that have to make 9 sure that these regulations are put in place 10 properly, and oftentimes I think that I would 11 like to recommend that the commission look at 12 the comments or possibly seek comments 13 specifically from gaming commissioners, 14 especially compliance and licensing agents that 15 have to do these daily tasks because it's 16 something that even I as director, I'm not on 17 the floor.
+I don't know how, you know, things 18 work with machines, and I don't have to deal 19 with that daily.
+I don't have to daily deal 20 with the requirements that the licensing 21 regulations puts forward and all the vendor and 22 management agreements and things like that that 23 we deal with.
+So I think that we need to either 24 internally as commissions or agencies direct our 25 comments and perhaps include have inclusive

+1 comments of our front line regulators as well as 2 making comments ourselves as tribal leaders or 3 business commissions or things like that, 4 commissioners, so we can get the front line an 5 absolute working relationship as they need to 6 be.